Veteran Resource Center FAQ

 What if I'm enrolled in only online courses?

-Chapter 33 (Post 9/11) students who are registered solely for distance learning courses, may receive a monthly housing allowance equal to one-half the national average military Basic Allowance for Housing (BAH).
+Chapter 33 (Post 9/11) students who are registered solely for distance learning courses (Online Courses), may receive a monthly housing allowance equal to one-half the national average military Basic Monthly Allowance for Housing (MHA).

-Chapter 31 (Veteran Readiness & Employment) should contact their counselor for more information regarding their BAH.
+Chapter 31 (Veteran Readiness & Employment) should contact their counselor for more information regarding their MHA.

-Can I use my VA Educational Benefits for Summer Courses?
+Can I use my Educational Benefits for Summer Courses?

 How do I get a new Certificate of Eligibility (COE)?